-The blurred line between image and reality, art and life…remains conscious and strong.
+The blurred line between image (as truth) and reality (in question), art and life remains conscious and strong.
 Life outside yourself is difficult to grasp.
 It is useless to mourn the misfortune of being born closer to the death of civilization than ever before.
-The fortitude of those before you, although you may grieve having never shared life with them, may still reveal what is needed to push towards the next wave in creativity, in thought, in essence; what existed then exists now.
+The strength of those before you- although having never shared being alive with them- may still reveal what is needed to push towards the next wave in creativity, in thought, in essence; what existed then exists now.
+There is no direct past or future.
 Perhaps it is important to experience such separation in order to overcome the hurdle of being complacent, of being afraid, of being alone, to create.

 The image remains in the eyes of the beholder.
 We must put an honest effort into “witnessing” what is within and around us.
 This is something we are all capable of.
 It’s no longer “art for arts sake”, but art for our sake.

 Reproductions don’t change the “essence” that an original work is said to possess, because they represent the original without actually being it.
 But does the original lose its power to some degree by way of being reproduced?
-Does the type/amount of reproduction factor in?
+Is it determined by the type/manner/amount or intention?